kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0212 Charter rules for u.s. and foreign direct air carriers.md

 \(2\) Is part of a series of such leases that amounts to a continuing arrangement lasting more than 60 days.

-*Mixed charter* means a charter, the cost of which is borne partly by the charter participants and partly by the charterer, where all the passengers meet the eligibility requirements for “affinity (pro rata)” charters of §212.5.
+*Mixed charter* means a charter, the cost of which is borne partly by the charter participants and partly by the charterer, where all the passengers meet the eligibility requirements for “affinity (pro rata)” charters of [[Volume 4/A Economic regulations/0212 Charter rules for u.s. and foreign direct air carriers.md#§212.5   Operation of affinity (pro rata) charters.|§212.5]].

 *Part charter* means flight carrying both charter and scheduled passenger traffic.